BOSTON — Jerry Keefe stood motionless and stared blankly up at the TD Garden jumbotron.

 Then, Northeastern responded within 30 seconds on a blue line shot by junior Jackson Dorrington that was tipped by freshman Ben Poitras for his first NCAA goal.

-Poitras’ score re-energized Northeastern’s huge student contingent on the opposite end of the upper bowl, but it was just about the last thing to go the Huskies’ way all night.
+Poitras’ score re-energized Northeastern’s huge student contingent on the opposite end of the upper bowl, but it was just about the last positive moment for the Huskies all night.

-Though BC’s dynamic forwards were stymied on breakouts and slowed down in transition throughout the first period, they began to break down the Huskies’ neutral zone traps as the game wore on.
-The final shot count was just 31-30 BC, but the quality of looks and time of possession heavily skewed in the Eagles favor, especially in the second half of the game.
+Northeastern mostly kept BC’s dynamic forwards to the perimeter throughout the first period, but the Eagles began to break down the Huskies’ neutral zone traps as the game wore on.
+The final shot count was just 31-30 BC, but the quality of looks and time of possession heavily skewed in BC’s favor, especially in the second half of the game.

 In the postgame press conference following Northeastern’s win in November, Brown said the Huskies had given BC the most trouble breaking out pucks of any team they faced all season.
-On Monday, the Eagles were sharp with their passing and repeatedly turned loose pucks in the neutral zone into possession and scoring opportunities.
+That did not hold true on Monday, where the Eagles were sharp with their passing and repeatedly turned loose pucks in the neutral zone into possession and scoring opportunities.

 “We were quicker to get back to the pucks, and there was better support.
 I thought we did a lot better getting guys in close support,” said Brown.
 “They did bottle us up very well that night [in the Northeastern win].
 They did a few times tonight, but not nearly as many.
 We were much crisper.”